Let it rest on men like him.

 - Noodle Implements: Kenneth Tobey made a couple of movies with Murphy, and once accepted Murphy's offer of a lift out to the remote location where they were shooting.
 Tobey was somewhat alarmed to discover that Murphy kept handcuffs, chains, guns, and a live rattlesnake in his car.

-- Noodle Incident: Information on how and why he was promoted to 2nd Lt. is surprisingly difficult to find.
+- Noodle Incident: Information on how and why he was promoted to 2nd Lt. is surprisingly difficult to find, although his unit suffered significant casualties and the Armys standard procedure at the time generally boiled down to promote the most experienced guy still standing.

 - Older Than They Look: He was in his early thirties when he played his seventeen/eighteen-year-old self in To Hell And Back.
 He continued to play youthful characters fairly convincingly up until the early sixties, when he was nearly forty.